Over $1 Billion won for our clients!

 • Manufacturing Defect

-A product liability negligence claim can be filed if the product that injured you was dangerous, but had no warning, had a flaw or defect in the manufacturing process, or had a defect or flaw in the design of the product.
+A product liability negligence claim can be filed if the product that injured you was dangerous but had no warning, had a flaw or defect in the manufacturing process, or had a defect or flaw in the design of the product.
 Product liability negligence claims can be difficult to prove.

-Our North Carolina product liability lawyers understand the complex, applicable laws and will work hard to help you get the maximum compensation possible for your injury.
-Even if you’re unsure whether you can claim damages for your injury, give us a call to discuss the details of your injury with you and determine your eligibility.
-Call us today at (877) 333-1000 to set up a free, no-obligation consultation.
+Even if you’re unsure whether you can claim damages for your injury, give us a call to discuss the details of your injury and determine your eligibility.
+Call us today at (866) 338-7477 to set up a free, no-obligation consultation.